 You have 60 days from the time that you take a distribution from your IRA to replace it, either into the same account or into another qualified retirement account.
 For example, say you take out $10,000 from your IRA on Aug.
 1, to avoid having the IRS treat it as a permanent distribution, you need to put that money back into the IRA before Sept.
 30 to complete the rollover.
 If you miss the deadline, you’re usually out of luck.
-However, in extreme circumstances, such as when the rollover isn’t completed in time due to an error by your bank, you can request a waiver to complete the rollover after the 60-day deadline.
+However, in extreme circumstances, such as when the rollover isn’t completed in time due to an error by your bank or other extenuating circumstances, you can request a waiver to complete the rollover after the 60-day deadline.

 When you take a distribution from your IRA, the bank withholds money for the income taxes you would owe on the money if you didn’t roll it over.
 However, you’re still responsible for replacing the entire amount within 60 days, not just the amount you received.
 To do so, you’ll have to use funds from another source, such as your savings or checking account, to avoid taking a partial withdrawal.
 For example, say you took out $15,000 and $1,500 was withheld for income taxes.
 Even though you only received $13,500, you need to deposit $15,000 back in the IRA within 60 days.
 If you only deposit the $13,500, the last $1,500 is treated as a distribution.

 Even though you won’t owe any taxes on money you take out and put back in the same account within 60 days, you still need to report it on your taxes.